 Kristina Padilla, M.A., LAADC, ICAADC, CGS is a leader with the California Consortium of Addiction Programs and Professionals (CCAPP), where she serves as the Vice President overseeing CCAPP’s Education Department.
 She also is the Vice President of Strategic Development for the organization wherein she travels throughout California and the nation bringing addiction-focused businesses together to promote the profession, increase access to services and improve the quality of AOD service provision through education, business development, and investment in quality programming.
 (Read More)

-- Develop cultural sensitivity and proficiency among helping professionals, educators, parents, and all community members when working with and supporting LGBTQIA2+ populations.
+Facilitate the development of cultural sensitivity and proficiency among helping professionals, educators, parents, and all community members when interacting with and supporting LGBTQIA2+ populations.

-- Provide an overview of different populations within the LGBTQIA2+ community, affirming terminology, and strategies for effective care and supportive dialogue.
+Offer a comprehensive overview of the diverse populations within the LGBTQIA2+ community, emphasizing affirming terminology and presenting strategies for effective care and supportive dialogue.

-- Promote professional knowledge and training regarding common challenges faced by LGBTQIA2+ populations.
+Advocate for the enhancement of professional knowledge and training pertaining to the common challenges experienced by LGBTQIA2+ populations.

-- Educate participants on theories of identity formation and current research about the impact of hate and discrimination and LGBTQIA2+ specific concerns and health disparities.
+Educate participants on theories of identity formation and present current research on the impact of hate and discrimination, addressing LGBTQIA2+ specific concerns and health disparities.

-- Provide practical resources for parents, family members, and peers which can be implemented directly after the training.
+Equip attendees with practical resources tailored for parents, family members, and peers, ensuring these resources can be directly implemented following the training.

-- Foster informed advocates of LGBTQIA2+ community and equip with understanding of critical issues, awareness of personal biases, and tools for connection.
+Promote the development of informed advocates for the LGBTQIA2+ community, providing understanding of critical issues, raising awareness of personal biases, and supplying tools for meaningful connection.

 Upon completion of Rainbow Module 1, candidates will be able to: